Quench dynamics in lattices above one dimension: the free fermionic case: Introduction

-Having now sharpened our theoretical tools it is natural to wonder whether we can move on from the one-dimensional setting and start exploring more realistic, higher dimensional cases.
+Having now sharpened our theoretical tools it is natural to wonder whether we can move on from the one-dimensional setting and start exploring higher dimensional cases.
 In this work we initiate this venture by studying the entanglement dynamics in a ${d>1}$ dimensional lattice system of non-interacting fermions with conserved particle number (tight-binding model), which is driven out of equilibrium by means of a global quantum quench protocol.
 The main tool of our analysis is the quasiparticle picture of Ref.~\cite{quasi2005}, which is based on the assumption that, after the quench, quantum correlations are transported throughout the system by pairs of correlated quasiparticles created by the quench.
 Supplemented with a few bits of microscopic data~\cite{alba2017entanglement}, this picture gives asymptotically exact predictions for the entanglement dynamics of free~\cite{quasi2005,fagotti2008evolution,castroalvaredo2019entanglement} and interacting integrable~\cite{alba2017entanglement, alba2018entanglement, alba2019entanglement} theories, where quasiparticle excitations are infinitely stable.
-Our work parallels similar studies carried out in the context of continuum quantum field theory~\cite{liu2014entanglement, casini2016spread, cotler2016entanglement}.
+Our work parallels similar studies carried out in the context of continuum quantum field theory~\cite{liu2014entanglement, casini2016spread, cotler2016entanglement}; see also Refs.~\cite{maraga2015coarsening, chiocchetta2015scaling, chiocchetta2016scaling, lemonik2016bosons, chiocchetta2017crossovers} for other field-theory studies of higher dimensional quenches.